 IMPORTANT!
 After aligning the blade on the wheels, always double-check the blade guide spacing and location.
-(See Section 5 for more information.)

-2.8 Starting The Engine (or Motor)
+2.7 Starting The Engine (or Motor)

 See the appropriate manual supplied with your specific engine/motor configuration for starting and operating instructions.